defold/defold.github.io/tutorials/snake.md

     ...
 ```

-However, if the snake is moving left and the playes *quickly* presses first <kbd>up</kbd>, then <kbd>right</kbd> before the next movement step happens, only the <kbd>right</kbd> press will have an effect and the snake will move into itself.
+However, if the snake is moving left and the player *quickly* presses first <kbd>up</kbd>, then <kbd>right</kbd> before the next movement step happens, only the <kbd>right</kbd> press will have an effect and the snake will move into itself.
 With the conditions added to the `if` clauses shown above, the input will be ignored. *Not good!*

 A proper solution to this problem is to store the input in a queue and pull entries from that queue as the snake moves: